 Following the ordering of Maersk Explorer, Maersk Drilling continued with a further ordering of five new drilling rigs of a variety of types including two jack-ups, a semi-submersible floater, a drilling tender and a so-called self-contained platform rig.
 While these units were being built Maersk Drilling established its head office and operations centre in Copenhagen while APMC continued as a U.S.-based drilling company and further acted as a training centre for the crews on the new rigs.

 In 1976, Maersk Drilling established a 50-50 joint venture with the Egyptian General Petroleum Corporation to create the Egyptian Drilling Company.
 Following its inception, the joint venture remained operational for more than 40 years until December 2017, when Maersk Drilling sold its 50% shareholding in EDC to the Egyptian General Petroleum Corporation.

-Between 1978 and 1986, Maersk Drilling completed a second extensive Newbuilding programme in which a total of four jack-up rigs were ordered and subsequently delivered.
-Two of these, Maersk Giant and Maersk Guardian, were built for operation in harsh environments and waters as deep as 394 feet in the North Sea.
+Between 1978 and 1986, Maersk Drilling completed a second extensive Newbuilding programme.
+Two of these rigs, Maersk Giant and Maersk Guardian, were built for operation in harsh environments and waters as deep as 394 feet in the North Sea.

 1990 to 2004: Founding of Norwegian market, entrance into Venezuela and shallow water fleet expansion

 In 1990, Maersk Drilling pioneered the foundation of the market for jack-up drilling in Norway, with Maersk Guardian working for Phillips Petroleum Company.
 This marked the beginning of a new era for the NCS, which until then was explored and developed primarily by semi-submersible rigs and platform rigs.
 Bringing jack-up rigs into the market proved the ideal solution for many oil and gas projects in the region, in terms of both mobility and cost-effectiveness.